foopod/Enchiridion/README.md

 # The Enchiridion
 Lately I have been exploring the idea of stoicism, it focuses on using logical reasoning to better manage emotions and emphasizes ethics as the main focus of human knowledge.
 I have decided to not only read but rewrite passages from the stoic text, the Enchiridion.
-This would allow me to relate the passage back to my personal life, as well as help to remember and embrace the Stoic guideline in question.
+What comes out is not going to be anything like what went in, I am not a Stoic, nor do I seek to be one, but I do see an opportunity for learning from their ideals.

 # Translations Used
 [Carter]: http://classics.mit.edu/Epictetus/epicench.html